EnnioWolsink/updater/README.md

 # Updater

-Update utility that can be called by a deployment script, able to perform installation specific configuration, database updates and/or rollbacks.
+PHP command line utility that can be called by a deployment script, able to perform installation specific configuration, database updates and/or rollbacks.

 It performs the following tasks:

-- Determine the next version to update to by scanning a directory structure
-- Perform MySQL operations required to update and/or rollback the database of a project's installation to a newer version
+- Perform database operations using PDO, required to update and/or rollback the database of a project's installation to a newer version

-- Update and/or rollback configuration files
+In the future the following tasks will be supported:

+- Process custom PHP update scripts
+- Rollback/update multiple versions in a chain
+- Surgical rollback by keeping track of the individual steps in an update that failed

 ## Config